-Can you hang a bike vertically at the rear wheel?
+Can you hang from the rear wheel?

 Yes, you can, but you will find some bike riders arguing that it will damage your bicycle hanging from hooks.
 A fact is that many professional riders to recreational ones and bike shops attach the bike by the rear wheels.